0xM42UF/0xM42UF/README.md

 Check the repositories section to see my efforts!
 Hope, you will enjoy it!
 <br/>

+## I'm a Learner, Problem Solver && Developer.

+- 2023 Goals: To Solve 1000+ problems and participate ICPC Dhaka Regional.
+- 2024 Goals: To become codeforces pupil and solve 2000+ problems.
+- 2025 Goals: To become codeforces specialist, learn and get a job.
+- 2026 Goals: To crack tech giant (Microsoft cracked and recommended as Software Engineer)
+- 2027 Goals: To bring love of my life home (Preparation going on...)

 <p><img align='right' src="https://komarev.com/ghpvc/?username=0xM42UF" alt="GAZI MARUF RAHMAN" /> </p>